octobercms/docs/3.x/cms/resources/building-apis.md

 url = "/api/blog/post
 ==
 {% set result = ajaxHandler('onSubmitPost') %}

 {% if not result.error %}
     {% do response({ success: true }) %}
 {% endif %}
 ```

-The result of calling the handler can be returned directly to the browser.
-The respond includes any variables set on the page and/or array values returned by the function.
+You may also call a handler and pass it directly as a response.
+The response includes variables set on the page and array values returned by the function.

 ```twig
 {% do response(ajaxHandler('onSubmitPost')) %}